 Amy Bruno's Passages to the Past hosts nearly 40 authors for a celebration of historical fiction.
 Join us on Facebook December 12th.
 My slot will be from 3:20-3:40 EST/12:20-12:40 PST.
 See you there!

 Jennifer Laam is an author of historical fiction and suspense.
 To date, she has published three novels: The Secret Daughter of the Tsar, The Tsarina’s Legacy, and The Lost Season of Love and Snow, all from St. Martin’s Griffin.
 She is represented by Erin Harris at Folio Literary Management.
-Jennifer has lived in Los Angeles and the suburbs of Detroit, and currently resides in California’s Central Valley, where she works for her alma mater, University of the Pacific, and presents lectures on historical imagination for Pacific’s Osher Lifelong Learning Institute.
-When she isn’t busy reading, writing, or promoting books, she spends her time obsessing over cosplay, trying new vegetarian recipes, line dancing, and spoiling cats.
-She works for her alma mater, University of the Pacific.
+Jennifer currently resides in California’s Central Valley, where she works for her alma mater, University of the Pacific, and presents lectures on historical imagination for Pacific’s Osher Lifelong Learning Institute.
+When she isn’t busy reading, writing, or promoting books, she spends her time obsessing over cosplay for San Diego Comic-Con and caring for a highly spoiled cat.

 Enter the glamorous and ruthless world of the Russian court.
 Learn more about Alexander and Natalya and the other historical figures portrayed in The Lost Season of Love and Snow on "The Pushkins" page.
 You can hear me chat with Michelle Dunton about Alexander, Natalya, and Imperial Russia on Writing Fun.

 Why did I choose to write about Natalya Goncharova Pushkina and how is her story relevant to women's history?
 Read my thoughts on how traditional histories have handled women's stories and the importance of historical fiction at YA Interrobang.
 More about Natalya and what inspired me at author Meghan Masterson's Book Addiction.